yidinghe/vue-element-admin/README.md

 This is the study project based on vue-element-admin.

+## Development Config

-run following command to start local development
+Run following command to start local development

 ###### npm i
 ###### npm run dev